-Note 14: Agency Services
+Note 13: Agency Services

 Clydeplan acts on behalf of Clyde Marine as an agent.
 Funding is sent by Clyde Marine to Clydeplan's bank account and invoices are paid from this funding to Clyde Marine's suppliers.
 There is no operational input by Clydeplan and no gain or loss to Clydeplan.
 These funds are not, therefore, included in the financial results of Clydeplan.
-The total cash received and remitted in 2020/21 was £96k (£192k in 2019/20).
+In 21/22 there was no cash received and it was agreed that Clydeplan would no longer facilitate this service, therefore, the cash was returned to Clyde Marine.

-Note 15: Summary of Significant Accounting Policies
+Note 14: Summary of Significant Accounting Policies